Linear model-predictive control (MPC) techniques have been applied very effectively to large-scale continuous plants over the last three decades.

 However the approach cannot easily be applied to high-value batch or semi-continuous processes with multiple products and frequent grade changes, such as polymer production.

-The diagram above shows a typical NL-MPC setup for a polymer process.
-The installed MPC comprises two major components
+The diagram above shows a typical NLMPC setup for a polymer process.
+The installed NLMPC comprises two major components

 - Product Quality Monitor.
 This uses the process model in conjunction with real-time plant data to continually monitor (soft-sense) product quality.
 These real-time measurements can be augmented by periodic laboratory measurements where necessary, and can eventually replace laboratory measurements if desired.